Call for proposals for the ALA Research Series

 Cathleen J. Bourdon

-CHICAGO — The ALA Office for Research & Statistics invites manuscript, book and article proposals for the peer reviewed ALA Research Series.
+CHICAGO — The ALA Office for Research & Statistics invites book proposals for the peer reviewed ALA Research Series.

-The ALA Research Series expands the knowledge base of library research by publishing quantitative and/or qualitative research and analysis that addresses topics important to libraries, librarians and education in the profession–accessible, useful, practical, sustainable research.
-The series seeks proposals for a complete monograph or articles toward an edited volume and is distinguished by:
+The ALA Research Series expands the knowledge base of library research by publishing accessible and practical analysis that addresses topics of importance to libraries, librarians and professional educators.
+The annual series welcomes proposals for complete monographs and for articles toward an edited volume.
+The series seeks research based on methods other than surveys, such as observational research, content analysis, grounded theory research, ethnographic technique and historical research, as well as research that blends different methods.

-Topical areas of interest to the review panel include disaster recovery, assessing return on investment for technology applications (e.g., Web 2.0), information literacy, new forms of engagement in learning/scholarship, scholarly communication and impact of social media, scholarly evaluation methods, ‘digital citizenship’ and impact of economic downturn on library services.
-Research must be completed and have been conducted in the past three years.
-Preliminary findings of ongoing research are acceptable.
+Topical areas of interest to the review panel include shared collections, digital preservation and curation, archiving, disaster recovery, assessing return on investment for technology applications (e.g., Web 2.0), information literacy, new forms of engagement in learning/scholarship, ‘digital citizenship’ and the impact of economic downturn on library services.
+Research on other topics may be submitted.
+Research must have been conducted in the past three years and be near completion at the time of the proposal.
+For the purposes of the proposal, preliminary findings of ongoing research are acceptable.
+Only original research will be accepted.

-The ALA Research Series is a peer-reviewed publication with an editorial panel comprised of experienced library researchers and practitioners.
-The review panel has membership representing a broad array of expertise and perspectives in library research topics.
-Manuscript and proposal review is blind and submissions are accepted from North American authors and international submissions will be considered.
+The ALA Research Series is a peer reviewed publication with an editorial panel comprised of experienced library researchers and researchers/practitioners.
+The reviewer panel has membership representing a broad array of expertise and perspectives in library research topics.
+Manuscript and proposal review is blind.
+Submissions from non-U.S. authors are welcomed if their research is international in scope or has obvious applicability to American libraries.

-All submissions must be received electronically by close of business Friday, April 29, 2011.
+All submissions must be received electronically by 4:30 p.m.
+(CDT) on Monday, Nov.
+28, 2011.
 Please visit http://www.ala.org/ala/professionalresources/publications/alaresearchseries/alaresearchseries.cfm for more information about the call for manuscripts, author guidelines and timeline.